112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 For the facts on how the French fought the Germans from 1940 until the liberation, see questions [§ 17](#17), [§ 69](#18), [§ 104](#104).

 <div id="104"><em>104.
 “After France fell, the French laid down and let the Germans walk all over them.
 They just waited for us to liberate them.
-Why didn't they put up a fight?”</em></div>
+Why didn’t they put up a fight?”</em></div>

 Millions of French men, women and children put up a fight that took immense guts, skill and patience.